Black Action Movement: Third protest

-Black Action Movement in the 21st century
+Legacy

 In 2013 members of the University of Michigan's Black Student Union revived the Black Action Movement.
 The revival was prompted specifically by a Theta Xi fraternity party, whose invitation described the party as "World Star Hip Hop presents: Hood Ratchet Thursday".
 Outrage over the party's racist theme and complaints led to the cancellation of the party.
 It also fueled student to want to bring attention to the decreasing numbers in black student enrollment at the university as well as awareness of the treatment of those students.
 On Tuesday November 19, 2013, UofM's Black Student Union started the Twitter hashtag #BBUM, (Being Black at the University of Michigan), encouraging students to share their stories about the treatment of blacks at the predominantly white school.
 They had over 1,000 student responses.
 Despite black people making up only 4.1% of the freshman class at the time, the hashtag and stories garnered national attention.

 On January 20, 2014, leaders of the Black Student Union at the University of Michigan held a rally during which they delivered the seven demands that they had for the university.
 The Black Student Union treasurer told the crowd that what brought him there was "the unfinished business of the first three fights of the Black Action Movements."
 The problems fought for remain unsolved 44 years after the initial protest began.
 Included in the Black Student Union demands were a new Trotter Multicultural Center in a more accessible location on Central Campus, better representation on campus for blacks, and more affordable housing options.
 The University President at the time, Mary Sue Coleman, responded to the demands by coming up with her own three-pronged approach, addressing some but not all of the demands raised.